+with_cylindrical_geometry(first_interface_position)

-Parameters simulation_time - The simulation time [s] Returns This DiffusionNonIsoThermalCalculation object with_cylindrical_geometry (first_interface_position) Sets geometry to cylindrical, corresponds to an infinitely long cylinder of a certain radius.
-Default: A planar geometry Note: With a cylindrical or spherical geometry, the system's zero coordinate (left boundary) is at the centre of the cylinder or sphere by default.
+Sets geometry to cylindrical, corresponds to an infinitely long cylinder of a certain radius.

+Default: A planar geometry

+Note: With a cylindrical or spherical geometry, the system's zero coordinate (left boundary) is at the centre of the cylinder or sphere by default.
 By specifying the first_interface_position, a different left-most coordinate can be defined.
 This allows to model a tube or a hollow sphere geometry.
 The highest coordinate (right boundary) is defined by the cylinder or sphere radius (i.e. by the width of all regions).

-Parameters first_interface_position - The position of the left-most coordinate along the axis, only necessary for modeling a tube geometry [m] Returns This DiffusionNonIsoThermalCalculation object with_left_boundary_condition (boundary_condition, to) Defines the boundary condition on the left edge of the system.
+first_interface_position - The position of the left-most coordinate along the axis, only necessary for modeling a tube geometry [m]

+with_left_boundary_condition(boundary_condition, to)

+Defines the boundary condition on the left edge of the system.

 Default: A closed-system boundary condition.

 It is possible specify the upper time-point for which this setting is valid using the parameter "to".
-Default: The end of the simulation.

-Examples - with_left_boundary_condition(BoundaryCondition.closed_system(), to=100) - with_left_boundary_condition(BoundaryCondition.mixed_zero_flux_and_activity().set_activity_for_element("C", surface_activity), to=500) - with_left_boundary_condition(BoundaryCondition.closed_system()) This example sets an closed-system-boundary-condition from start up to 100s and a activity-boundary-condition from 100s to 500s and finally a closed-system-boundary-condition from 500s to the end of simulation.
+- with_left_boundary_condition(BoundaryCondition.closed_system(), to=100) - with_left_boundary_condition(BoundaryCondition.mixed_zero_flux_and_activity().set_activity_for_element("C", surface_activity), to=500) - with_left_boundary_condition(BoundaryCondition.closed_system())

+This example sets an closed-system-boundary-condition from start up to 100s and a activity-boundary-condition from 100s to 500s and finally a closed-system-boundary-condition from 500s to the end of simulation.

 Note: You can specify time-dependent boundary conditions by calling with_left_boundary_condition() many times, with different values of the "to" parameter.

-Parameters - boundary_condition The boundary condition - to The upper time-limit for boundary_condition.
-Returns This DiffusionNonIsoThermalCalculation object with_options (options, to) Sets the general simulation conditions.
+- boundary_condition The boundary condition - to The upper time-limit for boundary condition.

+$This \ \textit{DiffusionNonIsoThermalCalculation} \ object$

+with_options(options, to)

+Sets the general simulation conditions.

 It is possible specify the upper time-point for which this setting is valid using the parameter "to".
-Default: The end of the simulation.

-Parameters

-- options The general simulation conditions

-- to The upper time-limit for options.
+- options The general simulation conditions - to The upper time-limit for options.

-Returns This DiffusionNonIsoThermalCalculation object

-with planar geometry()
+with_planar_geometry()

 Sets geometry to planar.